Penetration Testing

 Pen testing is often broken down into several phases.
 The first phase is the pre-engagement activity.
 During this phase, the pen testing team reviews the goals and objectives that the target enterprise aims to achieve.
 Pen testers begin this process by looking for the best pen testing strategy for your organization.

 The next phase is reconnaissance and planning.
-In this phase, pen testers gather as much information as possible about the targeted enterprise to learn more about potential vulnerabilities.
+In this phase, pen testers gather as much information as possible about the targeted enterprise to learn more about potential vulnerabilities and security gaps.
 This helps them plan their simulated attacks and define the mix of tools, both software and hardware, as well as the social engineering techniques they will use.

 All of this information comes together in the vulnerability mapping phase, when the pen testers select the attack vectors and the techniques they will use.
-Vulnerability mapping depends on a good assessment of the vulnerabilities that may be targeted.
+Mapping depends on a good vulnerability assessment of the vulnerabilities that may be targeted.

 The fourth phase, exploitation, leverages the plans to find and use the exploits.
-In this phase, the ethical hacker seeks to penetrate the environment while avoiding detection.
+In this phase, ethical hacking aims to penetrate the environment while avoiding detection.

-When the testing is complete, the pen tester removes artifacts, including their testing tools, intermediate datasets, and special hardware modules.
+When penetration tests are complete, the tester removes artifacts, including their testing tools, intermediate datasets, and special hardware modules.
 They will also remove anything else they have modified or used during the pen test.
 Everything in the environment will be returned to the original state before the test begins.

 From there, the pen tester will provide a written report that details their findings.
 This report is often accompanied by a scheduled briefing to review the findings.
 The in-house teams, both purple and blue, as well as others, will then identify near-term areas that require improvement, assign priorities, and then build and initiate a plan for implementation.
 The same is done for longer-term areas requiring improvement.
 Correlating the results of pen testing with an organization’s assessment of risk is essential, as pen testing results can provide important inputs and help to drive tool rationalization decisions.